Independent Australian Cost Guides

 Update Schedule & Accuracy

-All cost guides are reviewed and updated quarterly.
-Our most recent review was completed in February 2026.
+All cost guides are reviewed and updated monthly, with a full quarterly re-verification.
+Our most recent full review was completed in April 2026.
+Prices are checked monthly.
 Between reviews, we monitor for significant market shifts (material price spikes, regulatory changes, new rebate programs) and update individual guides as needed.

 Pricing data is inherently imprecise — every job is different, and your actual quote will depend on factors specific to your property, location, and chosen tradesperson.
 Our guides are designed to give you a realistic ballpark so you can recognise a fair quote and identify outliers.
-We always recommend getting at least 3 quotes from licensed professionals before committing to any work.
+We always recommend getting multiple quotes from licensed professionals before committing to any work.

 Editorial Independence

 What's The Damage is editorially independent.
 We do not accept payment from tradespeople, service marketplaces, or material suppliers in exchange for favourable pricing or recommendations.
 We are not affiliated with any trade marketplace, industry body, or service provider.
-Our revenue model does not depend on connecting you with tradespeople or earning referral commissions.
+We are a free resource for homeowners.
+Our cost guides are independently produced and our pricing data is not influenced by any commercial relationships.

 If you believe any of our pricing data is inaccurate or outdated, we'd like to hear about it.
 Accurate data helps everyone — homeowners and tradespeople alike.